 \subsection{Models for Fourier coefficients}

 A model for the Fourier coefficients of the net baryon density, the cluster expansion model (CEM), was recently proposed in Ref.~\cite{Vovchenko:2017gkg}.
-Based on the popular hadron-resonance gas equation-of-state with excluded-volume corrections, the authors suggested a simple prescription for computing the higher order Fourier coefficients of the net baryon density $b_k(T)$ in Eq.~\eqref{eq:imagdens} in terms of the first two, $b_1(T)$ and $b_2(T)$,
+Based on the popular hadron-resonance gas equation of state with excluded-volume corrections, the authors suggested a simple prescription for computing the higher-order Fourier coefficients of the net baryon density $b_k(T)$ in Eq.~\eqref{eq:imagdens} in terms of the first two, $b_1(T)$ and $b_2(T)$,

 where